haithamAbuElnasr/Upsolver-Tool/README.md

 ```

-These filters help customize problem selection based on your focus areas, allowing you to focus on certain algorithms or techniques, or avoid specific types of problems.

 ### updateCache:
 Set this to true when you first use the tool to fetch the latest data from Codeforces.
 It is **required to run this at least once initially**.
 Additionally, whenever you update the handles list, you should set updateCache: true to refresh the data.
 Once the cache is updated, you can set it back to false for faster runs.